 ^{} The DSG Adjustment account was a new requirement for 2020/21.
 The Movement in Reserves Statement shows the adjustment to the opening balances, in accordance with SI The Local Authorities (Capital Finance and Accounting) Regulations (the 2003 Regulations) as amended.

-I certify that these accounts replace the draft accounts that were placed on account with the Council's external auditors, Grant Thornton LLP on 29th July 2022.
+I certify that these accounts were placed on account with the Council's external auditors, Grant Thornton LLP on 29th July 2022.

 Mayor Cllr.
 Sarah-Jane Tattersall

 Date:

 CASH FLOW STATEMENT